tanabee/swagger-deployment-template/README.md

 ## About

-This is a template where push swagger.yaml will deploy a Swagger server to Google App Engine through CircleCI.
+This is a template where swagger. yaml is pushed to GitHub and then a Swagger server is deployed to GAE through CircleCI.

 ## Usage